spider-themes/eazydocs/readme.txt

 == Changelog ==

+= v1.1.9 (28 May 2022) =
+Tweaked: Doc single page view improved on mobile (left and right sidebar position)

 = v1.1.8 (27 May 2022) =
 New: 'Doc Right Sidebar' widget area registered to
 New: RTL compatibility added